DSC-FPTU-HCMC/HandsOnLab-JavaVMOptimization/3 - Java Native Interface Tutorial/README.md

 -----------------
 # Step 2: GENERATE C HEADER FILE USING JAVA TOOLS

-Generate C header file by using the compilation method of ```javac``` to convert the writtent Java file into C header file to be used in the C main file.
+- Generate C header file by using the compilation method of ```javac``` to convert the written Java file into C header file to be used in the C main file.
 ```
 javac -h .
 JNI.java
 ```